-- 1. Regulation EU 2017/746 of the European parliament and of the council of April 5, 2017 on in vitro diagnostic medical devices - 2.
+- 1. ISO 18113:2022, Parts 1 to 5 In vitro diagnostic medical devices Information supplied by the manufacturer (labelling) - 2.
+TGA guidance "Clinical evidence guidelines supplement In vitro diagnostic (IVD) medical devices Version 1.0 March 2020" - 3.
+ISO 20916:2019 In vitro diagnostic medical devices Clinical performance studies using specimens from human subjects Good study practice - 4.
+Regulation (EU) 2017/746 of the European parliament and of the council of April 5, 2017 on in vitro diagnostic medical devices - 5.
 Saah A J, Hoover D R. "Sensitivity" and "specificity" reconsidered: the meaning of these terms in analytical and diagnostic settings.
 Ann Intern Med.
-1997;126:91-94 - 3.
-Table 1.3 Examples of intended purposes/uses. - CLSI document EP09-A3: Method Comparison and Bias Estimation Using Patient Samples; Approved Guideline - Second Edition (Interim Revision).
-Wayne, PA: Clinical and Laboratory Standards Institute, 2013. - 5.
+1997;126:91-94 - CLSI document EP09-A3: Method Comparison and Bias Estimation Using Patient Samples; Approved Guideline - Second Edition (Interim Revision).
+Wayne, PA : Clinical and Laboratory Standards Institute, 2013 - 7.
 CLSI document EP06A: Evaluation of the Linearity of Quantitative Measurement Procedures: A Statistical Approach; Approved Guideline.
-Wayne: NCCLS, 2012. - CLSI document H26-A2: Validation, Verification, and Quality Assurance of Automated Hematology Analysers; Approved Standard - Second Edition.
-Wayne, PA: Clinical and Laboratory Standards Institute, 2010. - 7.
+Wayne : NCCLS, 2012 - 8.
+CLSI document H26-A2: Validation, Verification, and Quality Assurance of Automated Hematology Analysers; Approved Standard - Second Edition.
+Wayne, PA : Clinical and Laboratory Standards Institute, 2010 - 9.
 CLSI document EP17-A2: Protocols for Determination of Limits of Detection and Limits of Quantification; Approved Guideline.
-Wayne, PA: s.n., 2012. - 8.
+Wayne, PA : s.n., 2012 - 10.
 CLSI document EP21-A Estimation of Total Analytical Error for Clinical Laboratory Methods.
 CLSI.
-20, s.l.: CLSI, 2012, Vol. 23. - 9.
-CLSI document EP24-A2: Assessment of the diagnostic accuracy of laboratory tests using receiver operating curves; approved guideline second edition, 2011. - 10.
-CLSI document EP07: Interference testing in Clinical Chemistry, third edition, 2018 - a.
-The CLSI numbers and version is valid at the time of publication/revision of this document. - Sandberg S et al. "Defining analytical performance specifications: Consensus Statement from the 1st Strategic Conference of the European Federation of Clinical Chemistry and Laboratory Medicine" Clin Chem Lab Med 2015; 53(6): 833-835
+20, s.l. : CLSI, 2012, Vol. 23 - 11.
+CLSI document EP24-A2: Assessment of the diagnostic accuracy of laboratory tests using receiver operating curves; approved guideline second edition, 2011 - 12.
+CLSI document EP07: Interference testing in Clinical Chemistry, third edition, 2018 The CLSI numbers and version is valid at the time of publication / revision of this document - Sandberg S et al. "Defining analytical performance specifications: Consensus Statement from the 1st Strategic Conference of the European Federation of Clinical Chemistry and Laboratory Medicine" Clin Chem Lab Med 2015; 53(6): 833-835

-CHAPTER 3 - State of the Art (in medicine)
+Chapter 3 - State of the art (in medicine)

-1) Did the concept of state-of-the-art change from the Directive to the Regulation?
+1) Did the concept of state of the art change from the Directive to the Regulation?

-The concept of state of the art has been a core element of the essential requirements of IVD Directive 98/79/EC (IVDD) and remains such of the general safety and performance requirements of IVD European Regulation 2017/746 (IVDR).
+The concept of state of the art has been a core element of the essential requirements of IVD Directive (EC) 98/79 (IVDD) and remains such of the general safety and performance requirements of IVD European Regulation 2017/746 (IVDR)